BiblioNexus-Content/ACAI/fauna/README.md

 In particular, the UBS Dictionaries include information associating semantic entries with entries from the UBS Thematic Lexica (for Fauna, Flora, and Realia).
 These references allowed the aggregation of the bulk of the available data.
 Several of our English  descriptions are directly inspired by these definitions.
-We owe much to the UBS team (and Reinier DuBlois in particular) for their work and for their licensing of the material under a CC-BY-SA-4.0 license.
+We owe much to the UBS team (and Reinier DuBlois in particular) for their work and for their licensing of the UBS Dictionaries under a CC-BY-SA-4.0 license.

 In addition to these sources, BiblioNexus have done a significant amount of curation and supplementation in order to account for and model the data according to the needs of the ACAI project.